xdivla/website-monitor/README.md

-# Python Website Monitor
+# Python3 Website Monitor

-A simple Python3 website response time and response code monitor.
+A simple website response time and response code monitor in python.
 The monitor exposes both prometheus metrics on port 8888 with the help of the prometheus_client library

-### Name of prometheus metrics:
+### Name of the prometheus metrics:

 website_monitor_response_time